 Holdfolio specializes in equity investments in multifamily value-added deals (and formerly single-family residential rentals although they appear to have moved away from that).
 Each deal is a single property (i.e. there are no multi-property funds).
 Projected returns vary from 15 to 19% IRR.

-Full bankruptcy protection and skin in the game are pluses while very low sponsor experience may be a deal-breaker for some.
+Claims of full bankruptcy protection and skin in the game are pluses while very low sponsor experience may be a deal-breaker for some.
 Volume is exceptionally low compared to other platforms and minimums are a little higher.
 (More on these in the "pros and cons" section).

 How does Holdfolio work?

 Holdfolio sources all of its own deals.
 So on one hand, there is no additional fee which some platforms who source third-party deals charge.
 Also, you have direct access to speak to the sponsor (since the platform is the sponsor) which can make communication easier than it is with those (few) platforms who choose to put themselves in between the investor and sponsor.